khaledd77/Space_Map/README.md

 ---

-If you want to experience the game and all its features, feel free to try it out in my [Duck Game repository](https://github.com/fady287/Duck_Game.git).
+If you want to experience the game and all its features, feel free to try it out in [Duck Game repository](https://github.com/fady287/Duck_Game.git).

 ![Screenshot 2025-05-16 212941](https://github.com/user-attachments/assets/2317118f-3821-448a-9a34-6b310a8a32f5)